 Jane Austen’s House Museum

 Fueled, we drive up to Chawton for a visit to Jane Austen’s House Museum.
-This year is the 200th anniversary of her death, so it feels fitting to pay our respects.
+I’ve read her major novels a million times, so it feels fitting to pay our respects.

 The house is where she spent the last years of her life, and has everything from her writing desk to her clothing and jewelry.
 Outside, a beautiful flower garden and resident cat make us feel welcome.